-CD 622 Revision 0 Release notes
+Release notes

-Version Date Details of amendments 0 Aug 2019 CD 622 replaces HD 22/08, BD 10/97 and HA 120 original document remains the same but the full do to make it compliant with the new Highways Engla ocument has been re-
+Version Date Details of amendments 1 Mar 2020 Revision 1 (March 2020) Update to references and revised Scotland National Application Annex.
+Revision 0 (August 2019) CD 622 replaces HD 22/08, BD 10/97 and HA 120/08.
+The philosophy of the original document remains the same but the full document has been re-written to make it compliant with the new Highways England drafting rules.

-CD 622 Revision 0 Foreword
+CD 622 Revision 1 Foreword